aifimmunology/repro-vrd-tea-seq/README.md

 Notebooks related to differential detection of cell surface antibodies (Antibody-derived tags, ADTs) using linear models are stored in `05-adt-lm-testing/`.

 ## Figures
 Assembly of results into panels for use in figures are stored in the `figures/` directory.
-Panels and the data backing those panels are in `figures/output/figure_N` where `N` is the figure number.
+Panels and the data backing those panels are in `figures/output/figure_N` or `figures/output/supp_figure_N` where `N` is the figure number.

+## Interactive Dash App
+An interactive app for exploration of DEG results was implemented in the Dash framework for Python.
+Code used to generate this app is linked as a submodule to this repository in `repro-vrd-tea-seq-deg-app/`.